cieslarmichal/faker-cxx/README.md

 <h1>C++ Faker</h1>

-FakerCXX is a modern, lightweight C++20 library that makes generating testing data extremely simple.
+faker-cxx is a modern C++20 library that makes generating testing data extremely simple.

 It has no dependencies beyond Boost library (and GTest for unit tests).

+## 🎯 Goal
+My goal is to create a simple, modern C++ Faker library similar to [faker-js/faker](https://github.com/faker-js/faker).

-##  Modules
+## 💎 Modules

 - 🌐 Internet - Generate emails, usernames and passwords.
 - 🧑 Person - Generate first, last names and phone numbers.